swarris/longread-assemblies/_episodes/02-setup.md

 ## Installing the VirtualBox image

 VirtualBox is a virtualization tool from VMWare and is [freely available](https://www.virtualbox.org/wiki/Downloads).
-The Windows systems in use for this workshop at Wageningen UR already have it installed.

 Please download the [The Ubuntu image](https://www.dropbox.com/s/pi8t7gh43itbi64/GT-workshop.vdi?dl=0) and store it on a local hard drive.
 A network location usually does not work, so it is better to store it locally.